An In-Depth Guide to iptables, the Linux Firewall

 For the OUTPUT chain, you’ll need to use the

 -o flag, which stands for “output interface”.
-As an example, say you want to block an advertiser when you’re on WiFi.
-The advertiser uses the IP 188.8.131.52/29 and the WiFi interface is
+As an example, say you want to block the IP range 188.8.131.52/29, only when you’re on WiFi.
+If the WiFi interface is named

 iptables -A OUTPUT -o wlan0 -d 184.108.40.206/29 -j DROP